digitoimistodude/dudestack/README.md

 - You will need gulp or grunt, feel free to use [our devpackages - gulpfile and npm package settings etc.](https://github.com/digitoimistodude/devpackages) designed for this purpose

 **Note:**
 - This is a starter package without theme configs.
-I leave theme development up to you entirely.
+We leave theme development up to you entirely.
 We have our own starter theme that relies on this package but we're not (at least yet) willing to share it
 - You are accepting the fact this is only one of the ways to do things and things are not staying this way forever, everything changes as you read this :)

 ## Getting started